FIRST PAGE

 Egyptian proverbs

-The hard shell of metaphors has to be cracked open.
-And then you see.
+The hard shell of metaphors is cracked open, and you see.

-NOT EVEN China and India have such a long unbroken history as Egypt.
-Nearly 3,000 years before the Christian era, the Egyptians had reached a high stage of civilization where the boys of the ruling class were taught such as:
+Ancient Egypt had a long and largely unbroken history.
+Nearly 3,000 years before the current era (BCE), the Egyptians had reached a high stage of civilization where the boys of the ruling class were taught such as:

 Rulers should aim to make their people prosperous.